 Our team ranked the second position in the challenge and was appreciated for our innovative design.
 The objective of the competition was to build a mobile robot with a robust gripper mechanism capable of maneuvering over different terrain forms while performing the required task with the Mechanism.

 Our team participated in the SIH - software category, where we worked on the problem statement by the Government of Puducherry.
-The objective was to develop a software tool that highlights text from recently accessed sources such as web browsers and media files (including PDFs, Docs, and Text Files) to enable the user to retrieve related information whenever required from a centralized storage server.
+The objective was to develop a smart search engine and software tool that highlights text from recently accessed sources such as web browsers and system files to enable the user to retrieve information whenever required.
 We qualified the zonal rounds held at MIT, Manipal.

 Smart India Hackathon 2019 is a nationwide initiative by the Government of India to provide students a platform to solve some of the pressing problems in our country and thus inculcate a culture of product innovation and a mindset of problem-solving.
 Our team pitched the idea for two products in the hardware category: Smart Walking Cane for the Elderly and Specially-Abled; and Intelligent Farming Assistant Network Robots capable of performing and assisting in farming activities from sowing, irrigation to harvest monitoring and prediction.